mt7180/prefect-pulumi-data-orchestration/README.md

 [Pulumi] lets you define "Infrastructure as Code" (IaC), which is a concept of building and managing your custom cloud infrastructure by code.
 This makes it easy to edit, distribute and version control your configurations.
 And moreover, you can automate the process of creating, but also updating and deleting the infrastructure with one command, which makes it very powerful in combination with CI/CD.

-Pulumi supports a wide range of programming languages for the infrastructure definition, allowing you to choose your favorite one.
+In contrast to Terraform, Pulumi supports a wide range of programming languages for the infrastructure definition, allowing you to choose your favorite one.
 Guess, which we will use :wink:

 ### Why AWS ECS?
 [AWS] Elastic Container Service (ECS) is a fully managed container orchestration service by Amazon and provides a powerful and scalable solution for deploying and managing containerized applications without having to manage the underlying infrastructure.